juancarlospaco/nimrun-action/README.md

 # Security

-- Only users with write permissions can run code.
+- Only users with write permissions can run code (Admins and Collaborators with Push permissions).

 # Requisites